Thank you for sending your enquiry! One of our team members will contact you shortly.

 Statistical Thinking for Government Decision Makers

-- Decision making with limited information
+- Decision Making with Limited Information

 - Prioritizing goals based on probability and potential return (benefit/cost ratio, decision trees)

-- ARIMA (AutoRegressive Integrated Moving Average) models
+- ARIMA (AutoRegressive Integrated Moving Average) - A method for time series forecasting

 Statistical Methods Useful for Government Decision Makers